"We accept social responsibility"

 Frank Appel: "Delivering respect and results"

-Deutsche Post DHL is already taking account of this with various Group programs, which include climate protection, education and disaster relief.
+Deutsche Post DHL Group is already taking account of this with various Group programs, which include climate protection, education and disaster relief.
 "We must deliver respect and results at the same time," observed CEO Frank Appel.
 Businesses which don't earn money, will never survive.

 Because he who lacks respect for his staff, his customers and the countries in which he operates, has little or no prospect of long-term success.
 According to Appel, there must be a balance between the two.
-For Deutsche Post DHL this means: "We accept social responsibility".
+For Deutsche Post DHL Group this means: "We accept social responsibility".
 Appel gave the example of aiming to further reduce the CO2 emissions of the Group's vehicle fleet.
 Appel also believes that a lack of a sense of responsibility was partly responsible for the development of the global financial crisis.
 According to Appel, "The traders on the financial markets don't know their customers and have no staff".
 They therefore lack a sense of responsibility for their trading.
 This problem must be urgently addressed.